 By 1971, the membership had grown to over 200 and an Alpine with 4-foot drag was purchased to greatly improve the 22 miles of trails.

 From 1971 through the mid-seventies, the Sno Bees hosted the largest snowmobile ride-ins in Vermont with the 1974 Granite City Ride-In attracting over 2,500 riders on their 75 plus make of snowmobiles.
-In 1974, a 1968 Tucker Sno Cat (Queen Bee 1) was purchased, and a club fabricated custom hydraulic drag making it the first large 8-foot groomer operating in Vermont.
+In 1974, a 1968 Tucker Sno Cat (Queen Bee I) was purchased, and a club fabricated custom hydraulic drag making it the first large 8-foot groomer operating in Vermont.

 By 1979, the Sno Bees membership had grown to over 600 and the club remained active expanding their trail system and providing many activities for their members plus charity events and youth education.
-The Club purchased a brand-new Tucker Sno Cat and named it (Queen Bee 2).
+The Club purchased a brand-new Tucker Sno Cat and named it (Queen Bee II).
 This was the first new large 8-foot unit in Vermont and was entirely financed by the Sno Bees membership through fund raising activities ($30,000 was a lot of money in 1979) but club pride was the key to success.

 Sixteen-year-old Queen Bee 3 was retired in spring of 2002 and sold to another club for their equipment upgrade.
-In 2000, the Sno Bees made a big step in their rental acquisition of a large garage building right off a main trail and used for groomer maintenance/storage plus many club activities and functions.
-The club has grown to 800+ members and is active in many snowmobile related fun activities plus youth education and a big part of the annual charity weekend for ‘Make A Wish Foundation.’
+In 2000, the Sno Bees made a big step in their rental acquisition of a large garage building right off a main trail and used it for groomer maintenance/storage plus many club activities and functions.
+The club had grown to 800+ members and was active in many snowmobile related fun activities plus youth education and a big part of the annual charity weekend for ‘Make A Wish Foundation.’